 1. Maintain an Unbroken Chain of Custody

-Aside from checking how the video evidence has been tampered with or running through deep-fake technology, it is imperative to also present an unmodifiable record of all the actions in court.
+Aside from checking how the video evidence has been tampered with or running through deep-fake technology, it is imperative also to present an unmodifiable record of all the actions in the court of law.

-Learn more on the types of activities tracked by the chain of custody
+Learn more about the types of activities tracked by the chain of custody.

-One of the greatest challenges facing law enforcement is the digital evidence collection process.
+One of law enforcement's greatest challenges is the digital evidence collection process.

-Therefore, the judge and jury in court may question who has had possession of such video evidence, and how it was managed since the incident was captured.
+Therefore, the judge and jury in court may question who possessed such video evidence and how it was managed since the incident was captured.